 Yes, you can sign up for a 14-day free trial.
 The trial starts the moment you create a cluster.

-During the free trial period, you get access to provision a cluster with 1GB memory, 24GB storage, and high availability (HA) across two zones, at no cost.
-Your free trial also includes Shield, security for Elasticsearch, which provides basic authentication, encryption, and role-based access control.
-You also get a chance to explore Watcher (alerting), Marvel (monitoring), reporting, and Graph.
+During the free trial period, you get access to provision a cluster with 1GB memory (typical trial configuration), 24GB storage, and high availability (HA) across two zones, at no cost.
+Your free trial also includes security for Elasticsearch and Kibana, which provides basic authentication, encryption, and role-based access control.
+You also get a chance to explore alerting (via Watcher), monitoring (formerly Marvel), reporting, and Graph.

-If you have any technical questions, hop on our Elastic Cloud forum and get answers from the experts in the community, including people from Elastic.
+If you have any technical questions, please contact us and get answers from the experts in the community, including people from Elastic.

 What is the difference between Elastic Cloud and the Amazon Elasticsearch Service?

-Elastic Cloud is the only hosted and managed Elasticsearch service built, managed, and supported by the company behind Elasticsearch, Kibana, Logstash, and Beats.
+Elastic Cloud is the only hosted and managed Elasticsearch service built, managed, and supported by the company behind Elasticsearch, Kibana, Beats, and Logstash.
+(We elaborate on it in this blog.)
 We work hard to provide you with the latest versions of the software.
 Our service is built on best practices and years of experience hosting and managing thousands of Elasticsearch clusters in the cloud and on premise.
 We support custom scripts and dictionaries, and our Elastic Cloud Gold and Platinum customers can upload and run custom plugins with the service.
 We are the only Elasticsearch as a service offering where you get access to our commercial features and plugins.

 Please note that there is no formal partnership between Elastic and Amazon Web Services (AWS), and Elastic does not provide any support on the AWS Elasticsearch Service.

 Is Elastic Cloud available for purchase via the AWS SaaS Marketplace?